pdebruic/stripe-smalltalk/README.md

 Tests
 ---------------
-The package 'Stripe-Tests' provides tests that rely on your secret test API keys to run successfully.
+The package 'Stripe-Tests' provides tests that rely on your secret *test* API keys to run successfully.
+Be sure to check that you are using the *test* keys rather than the *live* keys.
+Using the live keys should just result in all the tests failing but I'm not sure as I have not tried it yet.

         `Gofer new
                 squeaksource: 'Stripe';